This company, Griffin, has a nice aesthetic and some interesting solutions. Please check them out.

 Please have a look at this torque insert.
 This is just one recommendation for how to deal with the changeable angle on the technology deck (for viewing vs. typing).
 You may have another way to achieve the same result.
 These torque inserts are about $4 each.

 I extended the date for submission until Jan.
 10th.
 The majority of the submissions that I've gotten to date are missing the mark.
 The brief calls out for the Technology Deck to include a way of holding a cell phone.
 Nobody has addressed that.
 Please make sure to read through all of the materials, paying particular attention to the Briefing.
 Also, we posted up pictures of the tummy bar that we currently sell so that you could see how that products relates to someone.
 I think the curve of that product makes sense, but we are not looking to mount our table and cell phone holders to that product, and it more than likely does not need to be as long as that.
 The technology deck begin at the ratchet.
 We are looking to end up with a fully-designed product in Pro-E or solid-works that we can make an injection molding tool out of.
 Please keep your questions coming.

 I just added a PowerPoint presentation on a Reell Tourque insert and how it is used in commercial products.
 The problem of how to address the changing angle of the tablet computer on the technology deck needs to be addressed.
 If doesn't necessarily need to be this product, though.

 Elliptic Labs set to save your iPad from smudges with 3D gesture-sensing dock (video) http://engt.co/g1K31n

 Dear All, we are willing to consider designs that do not have a cam or rotating element (the cam designs we received so far would be too expensive to tool, and a couple infringed existing patents).
 If the tablet was not being held at all four corners in anticipation of being rotated, that would open up the possibility of some kind of soft-clamping mechanism at the bottom only.
 Provided that it was a simple, quick operation, the operator could turn the tablet themselves and re-clamp it.
 This would also mean that the tablet could be supported in back by a very simple, flat support- sort of like a sheet-music holder (the rigidity of the tablet would mean that you would not have to support the entire tablet, of course, and would allow the designer freedom to use some interesting curves).
 A couple of things to remember:

+1. The brief calls out for a place to put an i-phone like cell phone so that the operator can use the chat function and be in the field of view.
 2. The angle adjustment of the tablet must be bullet-proof (that means "work all of the time" for our non-United States designers).
 The torque-insert data I provided is one way of dealing with the problem.
 If you need technical data on how to incorporate something like this into your design, ask and I will put you in touch with the salesperson.

 I post this just to show that designers are grappling with the hands-free issue.
 This is a bit extreme, at least for me.